HakanSahin11/Chat-App-2/README.md

 # Chat App 2

-# Proejct is currently on hold for the time being / Work in Progress
+# Proejct is currently on hold for the time being, while still being under "Work in Progress" state

 Current project aims to imrpove the prior version of the chat app, incorporating a more secure and reliable authentication form for the webapllication.
 The project itself will be made in C# using Blazor Server and take use VS Authentication & Authorization system for security.